 Here are some rules to follow when figuring out what nonprofit salary to ask for:

 (1) What was your last salary?
 Generally it is a best practice to not ask for more than 15% more than this number unless the position caries significant more responsibilities and you can justify it via your past experience.

-(2) If you were paid a competitive (higher than average) wage in your past position you may not find it again in the job that you love in the nonprofit sector.
+(2) High salaries that are significantly above local and national averages are more rare in the nonprofit sector.
+If you were paid a competitive (higher than average) wage in your past position you may not find it again in the job that you love in the nonprofit sector.

 (3) Always say you are flexible.
 Giving a hard line number can make you look like you do not want the job, and is a red flag many times for hiring decision makers.

 (6) The final guideline is to never ask for too much.
-I have seen this happen many times, and it can backfire.
+Asking for to high of a number can backfire.
 Once you ask for too much, there is no way to later accept 20% less.
 In the view of the organization and hiring decision maker – the jobseeker will really only be content with the salary they suggest the first time around.
 If you later say that you would take much less, it will cause them to suspect that if they hired you at the lower salary you would not be content in your position, and would eventually end up leaving.
 So, do your research, suggest a number that is realistic, and be flexible.
 In the end, if they make you an offer, most of the time it will be made within five percent of the lowest number that you suggest.
 The bottom line is to not be greedy, because it’s a sure fire path to not receiving that job offer at all.